MarkWithall/cif-vim-syntax/README.md

-CIF Syntax File For gVim
+CIF Syntax File For vim/gvim
 ==============

 A vim/gvim syntax highlighting for CIF timetable files.